Kyphosis

 In the sense of a deformity, it is the pathological curving of the spine, where parts of the spinal column lose some or all of their lordotic profile.
 This causes a bowing of the back, seen as a slouching posture.
 Kyphosis is distinguished from scoliosis, a condition in which the spine has a sideways curve.

 While most cases of kyphosis are mild and only require routine monitoring, serious cases can be debilitating.
 High degrees of kyphosis can cause severe pain and discomfort, breathing and digestion difficulties, cardiovascular irregularities, neurological compromise and, in the more severe cases, significantly shortened life spans.
 These types of high-end curves typically do not respond well to conservative treatment and almost always warrant spinal fusion surgery, which can restore the body's natural degree of curvature.
-The term is from Greek κυφός kyphos, a hump.

 Signs and symptoms

 Complications

 The risk of serious complications from spinal fusion surgery for kyphosis is estimated to be 5%, similar to the risks of surgery for scoliosis.
 Possible complications include inflammation of the soft tissue or deep inflammatory processes, breathing impairments, bleeding, and nerve injuries.
 According to the latest evidence, the actual rate of complications may be substantially higher.
 Even among those who do not develop serious complications, 5% of patients require reoperation within five years of the procedure, and in general it is not yet clear what one would expect from spine surgery during the long-term.
 Given that the signs and symptoms of spinal deformity cannot be changed by surgical intervention, surgery remains essentially a cosmetic choice.
 However, the cosmetic effects of surgery are not necessarily stable.